PaulusBoskabouter/BasicPhylo/README.md

 ## Running BasicPhylo
 This github has been equipped with an example sample (taken from: https://www.ncbi.nlm.nih.gov/biosample/SAMN08629045).
-This software was created in and for Ubuntu.

 1. Make sure the latest version of NextFlow is installed on your device.
+And that your OS is ubuntu
 2. Download the main branch.
 3. In your terminal, move to the installed folder and enter; nextflow singlesample.nf -c conda.config